Hexworks/zircon/README.md

         // We create a Panel which will hold our components
         // Note that you can add components to the screen without a panel as well Panel panel = PanelBuilder.newBuilder()
-                .wrapInBox() // panels can be wrapped in a box .title("Panel") // if a panel is wrapped in a box a title can be displayed .addShadow() // shadow can be added
+                .wrapWithBox() // panels can be wrapped in a box .title("Panel") // if a panel is wrapped in a box a title can be displayed .wrapWithShadow() // shadow can be added
                 .size(Size.of(32, 16)) // the size must be smaller than the parent's size .position(Position.OFFSET_1x1) // position is always relative to the parent .build();